vtta2008/PLM/README.md

 Download and extract folder to your pc, remember to rename the folder to 'PipelineTool'.

-Run file via command prompt, for example, I put in D:/PipelineTool.
+Run file via command prompt, go to PipelineTool folder in your explorer, hold Shift + right click -> Open PowerShell window here/Open command window here

-In command prompt type:
+In Command prompt/WindowShell show up type:

     "python PipelineTool.py" then enter to run.